 Digital Video Recorders (DVRs) can make your television viewing much more enjoyable.
 No more rushing home to catch the first few minutes of your program, no more phone calls that make you miss the final event in the plotline.
 Record your program and fear not.
 The ability to record while watching a television program or to set a program to be recorded a week ahead of time is a great family option and worth the extra money for many.
-However, when choosing a DVR it's important to weigh the benefits of the recorder rented from your cable provider or the recorder purchased from an electronics store.

 Sports fans are especially fond of DVRs.
 The afternoon ballgame can be viewed after work and instant replay (either creating it or skipping over it) is under the control of the viewer.
 The downside?
 Don't listen to the news or the radio before watching your recording; you'll ruin the game.